tanprogrammer/Al-Komi---INST326-Final-Project/README.md

 # Al-Komi Card Game

 ## Overview
 Al-Komi is a digital Python-based implementation of a traditional Egyptian card game, redesigned for one human player versus a computer.
 Players take turns placing cards on the table, attempting to match card values and capture cards.
-The game ends when the deck is finishes and the first player to reach 70 points wins.
+The game ends when the deck is finishes or when the first player to reach 70 points wins.

 ## Files in Repository